 Advance Directives are the written plans or documents.

-A Durable Power of Attorney for Health Care A legal document that names a person who will speak for you when you can’t – your Health Care Agent.
+A Durable Power of Attorney for Health Care is a legal document that names a person who will speak for you when you can’t – your Health Care Agent.

 Why Advance Care Planning is important for all adults.